simonesilvestroni/m2m-website/_posts/2022-03-03-life-after-social-networks.md

 - I studied Wwise and FMOD (videogame audio authoring).
 - I expanded my knowledge of new web dev technologies, migrating two websites from WordPress to Jekyll and from a traditional hosting to Netlify, saving money in the process.

-Above all, I stopped knowing whatever CEO billionaire do or say, while I’ve been following savvy people who write about facts, productivity and tech whilst keeping a critical eye on all things related to the so-called “surveillance capitalism”.
+Above all, I stopped caring about whatever CEO billionaire do or say, while following savvy people who write about facts, productivity and tech whilst keeping a critical eye on all things related to the so-called “surveillance capitalism”.

 ## Audience

-I can understand the argument about having an audience and an amplifier, and I get people when they tell me they can’t leave a particular social network because of the relationships they built there.
-My escape pushed me to actually speak to the people I used to hang around on those networks.
+I can understand the argument about having an _audience_ (though [I dislike the term](/blog/de-brand/)), and I get people when they tell me they can’t leave a particular social network because of the relationships they built there.
+Yet, my escape pushed me to **actually speak to the people I used to hang around** on those networks.
 I got in touch, asked for their emails and sometimes their phone numbers.

 I now talk to them asynchronously and it feels genuine, real.
 We have stuff to discuss about, without the usual _oh yeah, I saw it earlier on Facebook_.
 I nurtured my email newsletter and stayed in touch with a larger amount of people than expected through either email, newsletters, RSS and sometimes Telegram or Signal.